dhellmann/pymotw-3/source/collections/namedtuple.rst

-As the example illustrates, it is possible to access the fields of the ``namedtuple`` by name using dotted notation (``obj.attr``) as well as using the positional indexes of standard tuples.
+As the example illustrates, it is possible to access the fields of the ``namedtuple`` by name using dotted notation (``obj.attr``) as well as by using the positional indexes of standard tuples.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'collections_namedtuple_person.py'))